Information Center (800) 917-0043 or email@example.com

 Boiler/Pressure Vessel Installation or Reinstallation Permit

 Installation or reinstallation of any new or existing boiler and/or unfired pressure vessel in the state of Washington.

 Any business using a weighing or measuring device for commercial purposes is required to register the device(s) annually.

 Construction Elevator Installation (Hoist) Permit

-Installation of a construction hoist on job sites
+Installation of a temporary elevator used for construction or demolition on job sites.

 Electrical Class B Permit